Confidence Finance & Trading Ltd.

-Your Directors present their 35th (Thirty Fifth) Annual Report with Audited Statementof Accounts for the year ended on March 31 2015.
+Your Directors present their report on Business and Operations of the Company alongwith Audited Statement of Accounts for the year ended on March 31 2016.

 Your Directors decided to plough back the profit and therefore dividend is notdeclared.